LOADING ...

 V

-The tip of one finger it; she strove no more for the rest!
+The tip of one finger touched it; she no more for the rest!

-Up, she up to attention, with the barrel beneath her breast,
+Up, she stood up to attention, the barrel beneath her breast,

 Blank and bare in the